What is an LMFT?

 Other Mental Health Providers

-• There are additional professionals such as psychologists, psychiatric nurse practitioners, and clinical psychologists who offer evaluations, assessments, diagnoses, and counseling and therapy services.
+• Additional professionals, such as psychologists, psychiatric nurse practitioners, and clinical psychologists, offer evaluations, assessments, diagnoses, and counseling and therapy services.

 • Psychologists have at least four years of post-graduate education and may specialize in psychological testing, assessment, diagnosis, and therapy, typically with four years of training in a variety of areas.